ZackWilde27/Z3dPy/README.md

-# Zack's 3D Python Library v0.0.3
+# Zack's 3D Python Library v0.0.4
 or ZedPy for short

-My hope is that 3D games in Python will be as easy as 2D games

 Written entirely in Python.
-Renders 900 triangles at 30 FPS, 720p on my 3rd Gen Ryzen 7
+Renders 900 triangles at 30 FPS

-In the early stages, so no fancy lighting tricks yet
+As I write my own games with this engine, I'll know what needs to be improved.

 Wiki can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here</a>